 Twitter previously ventured to build a tweet-like service to display small soundbytes of songs and music related conversation.
 Both the inhouse attempt (Twitter Music App) and its bid to acquire SoundCloud or its rival Spotify in 2014 did not, however, materialise, said the report.

-Re/Code noted that the investment was a part of a fund raising by SoundCloud, and with Twitter picking up a stake, the music streaming website would be value at $700 million.
+Re/Code noted that the investment was a part of a fund raising by SoundCloud, and with Twitter picking up a stake would value the music streaming website at about $700 million.

 "Both companies facilitate and inspire contemporary culture to happen in real time while reaching millions of people around the world," a spokeswoman of SoundCloud told the FT.